 I am not a Feng Shui specialist, but I trust that I intuitively apply some of its rules to the spaces I create.

 For example I take into consideration colour psychology when choosing colours or advise my clients to remove any piece of furniture or decorative item that carries bad memories.
 Whether you are aware of it or not, your subconscious will register the negative energy.
 However, I know that the principles of Feng Shui are far more complex than that.
-I therefore decided to consult with Arianne Egli of Feng Shui Zurich and asked her for an interview.
+I therefore decided to reach out to Feng Shui expert Arianne Egli and asked her for an interview.
 We met up for coffee and had a very interesting chat about Feng Shui and I am happy to now share what I have learned with you.

 Q 1) What does Feng Shui mean and where does the name come from?